 Firstly, surgical steel is more expensive.
 Although surgical steel is a type of stainless steel, not all stainless steel is surgical steel.
 The earrings are advertised as “medical grade stainless steel” which we can only assume is to make it SOUND like it’s surgical steel, whilst not in fact claiming that it is.
 Sneaky.

 Surgical steel is also known as 316 (or 316L depending on the carbon content) steel, a lot of body jewellery is made of 316 steel and it is sort of fine to pierce with.
 It contains 16% chromium, 10% nickel and 2% molybdenum.
-Nickel is a very common allergen, as outlined below so Psara Piercing policy is not to use it, although perfectly legal.
+Nickel is a very common allergen, as outlined below so Psara Piercing policy is not to use it, although it’s perfectly legal.
 Instead I use titanium or bioflex because it is almost completely inert with only <0.1% of people allergic to it.
-It is drastically more expensive (at my wholesale supplier, titanium jewellery is roughly 2.5x the price of surgical steel jewellery.
+It is drastically more expensive (at my wholesale supplier, titanium jewellery is roughly 2.5x the price of surgical steel jewellery. (edit: it got even more expensive so I changed suppliers, cut out the wholesaler and now buy directly from a factory in massive bulk which is much better quality!)
 And that’s SURGICAL steel, not “medical grade stainless steel” which is even cheaper) (the cads).

 What the ear piercing gun system in fact uses is not surgical steel, it is grade 304 stainless steel.
 In practical terms it’s much the same as surgical steel - it contains roughly 8% nickel and 18% chromium.
 The main difference is that it is cheaper because it is more corrosive than surgical steel, especially with repeated exposure to liquid.
 Which isn’t necessarily the best property for a pierce of metal that you’re then instructed to douse with fluid multiple times a day.